shipyardapp/Shipyard-Documentation/docs/blueprint-library/snowflake/snowflake-overview.md

 ## How to Use
 For information on how to set up these Blueprints successfully, please read through the [Snowflake Authorization guide](snowflake-authorization).

+Running into issues?
+Read our [Snowflake Troubleshooting guide](snowflake-troubleshooting).

 ## Open Source Code
 The code that powers these Blueprints is [available on our Github](https://github.com/shipyardapp/snowflake-blueprints), open sourced under the Apache License 2.0.
 We'd love to have you contribute to others using Shipyard Blueprints by creating issues or submitting PRs.